CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.2.4 remote maintenance.txt

 ### 2 1 Inadequate knowledge of remote maintenance regulations

-If the parties know insufficiently about important regulations and therefore do not apply them, the protection of the information in the context of a remote maintenance is endangered.
+If the parties know insufficiently about important regulations and therefore do not apply them, the protection of the information in the context of a remote maintenance is at risk.
 Therefore, there are dangers for the IT operation, if current regulations are not made public.
 In particular, administrators who set up and use remote maintenance, are on regulations, eg. As to configurations, instructed, otherwise with the remote maintenance additional operational risks, but also security gaps to the internal network arise and attacks on the remote maintenance can not be detected or fended off.

-### 2 2 Missing or inadequate planning and control of remote maintenanceIf remote maintenance is not carefully planned, set up and regulated, not only the security of an IT system but of all IT systems of an institution can be impaired if security gaps are exploited.
+### 2 2 Missing or inadequate planning and control of remote maintenance
+If remote maintenance is not carefully planned, set up and regulated, not only the security of an IT system but of all IT systems of an institution can be impaired if security gaps are exploited.
 Vulnerabilities can arise in many places and affect communication protocols, patching processes, encryption algorithms and authentication mechanisms.
 Inadequately secured remote maintenance interfaces can also compromise a linked network of a third party.

 ### 2 3 Unauthorized exercise of rights in remote maintenance

 Access, access and access permissions tailored to each task are used to protect information, business processes and IT systems from unauthorized access.
-If such authorizations are granted to unauthorized persons during remote maintenance or if rights are exercised unauthorized remotely, a large number of threats to the confidentiality and integrity of data and the availability of such data may arise.
+If such authorizations are granted to unauthorized persons during remote maintenance, or if rights are exercised unauthorized remotely, a large number of threats to the confidentiality and integrity of data and the availability of such data may arise.
 B. of computing power.
 Possible damage scenarios include, for example, the introduction of malicious software, the manipulation of data and information, and the unauthorized gathering of information.
 Impact can z.
 For example, financial and knowledge losses, physical destruction of physical assets and compromises of IT systems and networks.

 ### 2 4 Unsuitable use of authentication for remote maintenance